 This effect is similar to that caused by corticosteroids, which explains why patients on long-term use of the drug are more prone to developing stretch marks.

 Rapid expansion or contraction of the skin causes it to stretch beyond its usual elastic ability.
 Fibres in the middle skin layer (dermis) stretch to accommodate when growth is slow.
-But with sudden stretching, the dermis may tear, causing the deeper skin layers to be seen and forming stretch marks.
+But with sudden stretching, the dermis may tear, causing the deeper skin layers to be seen and forming marks.

 In pregnancy, stretch marks frequently appear in the third trimester.